|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

-Conquering the mighty Mt Everest Base Camp Trek is in the bucket list of almost every person.
-Even with determination, we may not be able to aim for the trek due to factors like work, health and various other.
+Conquering the mighty Mt Everest Base Camp Trek is on the bucket list of almost every person.
+Even with determination, we may not be able to aim for the trek due to factors like work, health, and various others.
 This package is designed especially for our clients who dream of reaching the foothills of Everest but are drawn back by such factors.
 A little bit of struggle to reach the top, and a little luxury of skipping the downhill trail, this package provides the beauty of the exceptional Himalayas.
-We enjoy the blanket of mountains surrounding the mystifying valley as we walk past thrilling bridges, moraines, Stupas decorated with vibrant prayer flags and the enchanting aura of the Sherpa village.
+We enjoy the blanket of mountains surrounding the mystifying valley as we walk past thrilling bridges, moraines, Stupas decorated with vibrant prayer flags, and the enchanting aura of the Sherpa village.

 After spending good quality time at the viewpoint, we head back to Gorak Shep where we take the helicopter to go back to Lukla.
 We skip the downhill walk part of the trek.
 As we celebrate the accomplishment of conquering the trek, we unwind for the day nostalgic of the entire trail.
 We fly back to Kathmandu the next day from Lukla and conclude our trek to Everest Base Camp.

-This trek is for beginner trekkers with good physical health, that provides enough time to acclimatize in high altitudes and skip the downhill walk of the trek.
+This trek is for beginner trekkers with good physical health, which provides enough time to acclimatize to high altitudes and skip the downhill walk of the trek.
 A classic trekking route, this package is for everyone who wants to reach the foothills of Everest comfortably.

 In addition to this trek, we offer other exquisite trekking routes for our valuable clients.
-There are other thrilling trekking routes for trekkers looking for greater challenges - 12 days Everest Base Camp Trek or 10 days Everest Base Camp Trek, 15 Days Everest Base Camp and Gokyo Lake Trekking, 17 Days Everest High Three Passes Trekking and many more to choose from.
+There are other thrilling trekking routes for trekkers looking for greater challenges - Everest Base Camp Trek, Annapurna Base Camp, Manaslu Circuit Trek, Gokyo Langtang Valley Trek, Everest High Three Passes Trekking and many more to choose from.